danieleyny/PeerLIstening/README.md

 # PeerLIstening

-This is a program demo built for Bard High School Early College as a way to implement an anonymous capability to communicate to a peer that is assosciated in the peer listening club idea that was presented.
+This is a program demo built for Bard High School Early College as a way to implement an anonymous capability to communicate to a peer that is associated in the peer listening club.
+This allows for there to be an open environment without judgement or biases to take place which lets students have an additional safe space.
+This is especially important with the rise of technology and social media which have brought the problems of cyber bullying and peer pressure to think a certain way because of exposure towards a majority opinion about a situation which causes the students with the minority opinion to feel suppressed and at worst, lost and alone.